-The Directors determine the fair value of the Option based on a valuation provided by JP Morgan.
-This valuation is calculated using a formula specified in the Option contract, which is based on the movements in the closing prices of the underlying option indices from the issue date of the Option to the reporting date.
+The Directors determine the fair value of the Option based on valuations provided by BNP Paribas.
+These valuations are calculated using a formula specified in the Option contract, which is based on the movements in the closing price of the above index from the issue date of the Option to the reporting date.

-The Option has been classified as a level 2 investment in the fair value hierarchy.
+The Option has been classified as a Level 2 investment in the fair value hierarchy.